-BANBURY, England – The Marussia Formula One team says the accident that caused one of its test drivers to lose an eye wasn't the fault of the car involved.
+BANBURY, England – The accident that caused one of the Marussia Formula One drivers to lose an eye wasn't the fault of the car involved, the team's representatives said after an internal investigation into one of the most serious F1 crashes in years.

-Marussia has completed its probe into the crash, with team principal John Booth saying in a statement that "our internal investigation exclude the car as a factor in the accident."
+The statement quoted Marussia team principal John Booth saying that the findings of "our internal investigation exclude the car as a factor in the accident."